klicat/riot-stx/README.md

      //Initalize some global state properties if you want (not mandatory) let initStateObj = { message: 'Hello world'}
      riot.compile().then(() => {

+        //The magic is here
         riotStx.create(initStateObj)
+        // end of magic (-;

         riot.mount('my-root-tag')

       // You can update message var from your main code.